tranductridung/Dolos-Controller/README.md

 ## Configure
 ### 1. Configure MTD Modules
-Define the configuration for MTD modules in the dolos_worker.conf file (JSON format) located in the files folder.
+Define the configuration for MTD modules in `dolos_worker.conf` file (JSON format) located in the `files` folder.
 Example:
 ```bash
 {
   "tool_1": {